Headaches on Top of Head

 #6 Cervicogenic Headache

 This type of headache overlaps many of the other types.
 It just means that the headache is related to a problem in the neck.
 Thus, a cervicogenic headache can be a migraine symptom, a tension headache, or part of a chronic headache issue.
 The headaches can present with pain in many different ways, including on top of the head.
+Other cervicogenic headache symptoms include TMJ, tinnitus, dizziness, vertigo, and other issues.

 #7 Exertional Headache

 Sometimes a headache will occur when a person exercises too hard.
 If a headache already exists but gets worse with exertion, this can actually be a sign of migraines.
 Exertional headaches can occur during cardio exercise, weight training, or even sex.
+This is frequently a throbbing pain at the top of the head.

 #8 Sleep Deprivation Headache